 - Keeping track of all the appointments scheduled for the day and then sort of negotiating with clients who want to work out at a specific time.
 This can be challenging if you have places to go and manage your own time.

-- When the volume of bookings increase, tracking rescheduled or canceled appointments and then letting other clients know that you’re free for that particular time slot can get difficult as well.
+- When the booking volume increases, tracking rescheduled or canceled appointments and letting other clients know that you’re free for that particular time slot can get difficult as well.

 If there is a team of personal trainers who provide sessions at different gyms or outdoor locations at different times, then it becomes complicated for the business owners to know all their schedules at all times.